pyotr777/mlframework/README.md

 # Python framework for distributed execution of computational tasks

-This framework is used to execute computational tasks on a number of computers.
+This framework is used to execute computational tasks on multiple computers.
 Tasks are executed in parallel.
 This framework creates one _master_ process and a number of _worker_ processes.
 Master process is responsible for creating a number of computational tasks (commands) that would be executed by worker processes.

 This framework makes use of [Celery](http://www.celeryproject.org)  with RabbitMQ broker for distributing tasks among workers.
 [Flower](http://flower.readthedocs.io/en/latest/) can be used for monitoring.